-As a Christian boy growing up in the suburbs of New York City, like so many, I used to plaster pictures of my favorite sports and pop stars all over my bedroom walls.
+As a Christian boy growing up in the suburbs of New York City, I used to plaster pictures of my favorite sports and pop stars all over my bedroom walls.

-For years, I woke up every day to the smiling, air-brushed faces of Michael Jordan, Van Halen, Andre Agassi and many others.
+For years, I woke up every day to the smiling faces of Michael Jordan, Van Halen, Andre Agassi and many others.

-At that stage in my life, these superstars who adorned my walls were special to me.
+At that stage in my life, these superstars were special to me.
 For through their God-given talents, I was drawn to my personal notion of human excellence.

 Though the excellence they represented was in specific physical, and some might say trivial endeavors, their stardom magnified in me a burgeoning desire to explore and unlock my own human potential.